-Annual reports of the Company will be published within four months of each annual accounting period and half yearly reports will be published within two months of each interim accounting period.
-The reports will be available upon request free of charge.
+Annual reports of the Company will be published within four months of each annual accounting period and half yearly reports will be published within two months of the relevant interim accounting period.
+Shareholders will be sent the report for the Subfunds and these are otherwise available upon request free of charge.